Elon Musk’s net worth collapse is the biggest loss of wealth in modern history

 Elon Musk’s net worth collapse is biggest loss of wealth in modern history

-Billionaire’s fortune has fallen by $208 billion – roughly equivalent to the annual GDP of Greece
+Billionaire’s fortune has fallen by $200bn, roughly equivalent to the GDP of Greece

-Elon Musk has seen his net worth plummet by more than $200 billion over the last 13 months, marking the biggest loss of wealth in modern history.
+Related video: Twitter users ask Elon Musk to quit Twitter after voting in poll on his own news feed

-The tech billionaire lost more than half of his fortune between November 2021, and December 2022, according to the Bloomberg Billionaires Index, largely due to the collapse of Tesla stock during that time.
+Elon Musk‘s net worth has plummeted by more than $200bn over the past 13 months, one of the biggest losses of wealth in recent history.

-The $208 billion wiped from Mr Musk’s net worth is roughly equivalent to the annual GDP of Greece.
+The tech tycoon lost more than half of his fortune between November 2021 and December this year, according to the Bloomberg Billionaires Index, largely due to the collapse of Tesla stock during that time.

-The amount lost is also more than the total net worth of the current world’s richest person, Bernard Arnault.
+The $208bn wiped from Mr Musk’s net worth is roughly equivalent to the GDP of Greece.
+The amount lost is also more than the net worth of the world’s richest person, Bernard Arnault.

-After topping the rich list for most of the year, Mr Musk lost his place to the French business magnate earlier this month, though remains ahead of other US tech billionaires that have dominated the list in recent years.
+After topping the rich list for most of the year, Mr Musk lost his place to the French business magnate earlier this month, although he remains ahead of other US tech billionaires that have dominated the list in recent years.

 The electric car maker has lost roughly 70 per cent of its value in 2022 following production delays in China, vehicle recalls, and concerns among investors that its CEO has been distracted by his new role as head of Twitter.

-Tesla’s market cap is down by nearly $900 billion since November 2021, causing it to drop out of the top 10 most valuable companies.
+Tesla’s market cap is down by nearly $900bn since November 2021, causing it to drop out of the top 10 most valuable companies.

 Despite the losses, Tesla remains the world’s most valuable car maker by a distance, with its losses over the last year equivalent to the combined market cap of all other automakers.